keyhankamyar/keyhankamyar.github.io/content/posts/spax-introduction.md

 study.optimize(objective, n_trials=100)
 ```

-> 💡 **No DSL to learn.** If you know Pydantic and type hints, you already know SpaX.
-The spaces are just Python classes with clear semantics.

 This is just automatic inference from type hints and `Field()` constraints.
 But what about parameters that *depend on other parameters*?
 What about configs that need to encode your domain knowledge and best practices?
 That's where SpaX gets interesting.

 ---